janpetzold/knowledge-report/README.md

 A full run for me includes 62 blogs, last time I executed this it resulted in 1619 articles with almost 20 mio. characters / 4 mio. words (3.8 mio. tokens) in total.
 The analysis of these via OpenAI API cost ~$1.90.
 The script ran for approx. 78 minutes.

+I run the script on a weekly basis which usually results in ~1100 new articles that are analyzed that lead to something like 500.000 tokens / $0.25 costs.

 ## Configuration

 Everything relevant needs to be supplied via `.env` file in the main folder with the following variables: